spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Lovejoy CO, Meindl RS, Pryzbeck TR, Mensforth RP (1985)**
-Chronological metamorphosis of the auricular surface of the ilium: A new method for determination of adult skeletal age at death.  *American Journal of Physical Anthropology,* 68:15-28.
+Chronological metamorphosis of the auricular surface of the ilium: A new method for determination of adult skeletal age at death.  *American Journal of Physical Anthropology* 68:15-28.

 * *Purpose:*  An 8-phase age estimation system based on auricular surface morphology, considering changes to the granularity and density, macroporosity, billowing, striae, apex, retroauricular area, and transverse organization.
 * *Sample:*  The Todd Collection (n = 500), the Libben Collection (n = 250), and forensic cases from the Cuyahoga County Coroner’s Office, Ohio (n = 14).